APSAGradHack/APSAGradHack.github.io/_pages/peerreviewedresearch.md

 ###Ethnic Minorities:
 Makarova, E., & Birman, D. (2015).
 Cultural transition and academic achievement of students from ethnic minority backgrounds: a content analysis of empirical research on acculturation.
 Educational Research, 57(3), 305-330.

-Umaña-Taylor, A. J. (2016).
-A post-racial society in which ethnic-racial discrimination still exists and has significant consequences for youths’ adjustment.
+Umaa-Taylor, A. J. (2016).
+A post-racial society in which ethnic-racial discrimination still exists and has significant consequences for youths adjustment.
 Current Directions in Psychological Science, 25(2), 111-118.

 Chavous, T. M., Rivas-Drake, D., Smalls, C., Griffin, T., & Cogburn, C. (2008).
 Gender matters, too: The influences of school racial discrimination and racial identity on academic engagement outcomes among African American adolescents.
 Developmental psychology, 44(3), 637.